-- Anticipated Changes to the Products and/or Services - The demand for return-to-work assistance is anticipated to increase as a higher percentage of employees injured participate in the Virginia Sickness and Disability Program which separates employees after six months of disability. - Listing of Products and/or Services - O Policy Administration: This statutorily mandated unit is responsible for establishing a workers' compensation insurance program for all full-time and part-time state employees and all self-insurance policy administration.
+- Factors Impacting the Products and/or Services: - Increased unemployment in some geographic areas of Virginia causing an inability to locate alternative employment when the employee is unable to return to work at the state agency. - Anticipated Changes to the Products and/or Services The demand for return-to-work assistance is anticipated to increase as a higher percentage of employees injured participate in the Virginia Sickness and Disability Program which separates employees after six months of disability. - Listing of Products and/or Services - Policy Administration: This statutorily mandated unit is responsible for establishing a workers' compensation insurance program for all full-time and part-time state employees and all self-insurance policy administration.
 The program's actuary develops premiums using an experience-based model as required by the Appropriations Act.
 Premiums are developed by September 1 in advance of the biennium and submitted to the Governor and the General Assembly for approval.
-Premiums are charged to all state agencies annually using premium statements that provide detailed information on how the premium for each agency was developed. - $\circ\,$ Claims Management The Claims Management unit receives between 9,500 and 10,500 new state employee workers' compensation claims a year.
+Premiums are charged to all state agencies annually using premium statements that provide detailed information on how the premium for each agency was developed. - Claims Management The Claims Management unit receives between 9,500 and 10,500 new state employee workers' compensation claims a year.
 These services are outsourced through a public-private partnership through a competitive procurement process.
 The staff of the contractor is housed on the DHRM premises and works very closely with management and agencies.
-Each claim must be investigated and evaluated for coverage under the Workers' Compensation Act.
+Each claim must be investigated and evaluated for coverage under the

+Workers' Compensation Act.
 The program is responsible for assuring that state injured employees receive timely, quality medical care, payment of lost wages, rehabilitation/job training and job placement.
 Claims are administered in compliance with Virginia law.
 This unit works closely with the Office of the Attorney General staff that provides legal defense on any contested matters.

-O Loss Control Loss prevention services are provided predominantly by contract staff as part of the public private partnership.
+Loss Control Loss prevention services are provided predominantly by contract staff as part of the public private partnership.
 The program provides educational programs to state agency employees to reduce the likelihood of workplace injuries and to assure OSHA laws are understood and mandated programs developed.
 Consultants analyze data to determine the agencies with the greatest risks and conduct consultation visits to agencies to provide advice and guidance on ways to reduce and eliminate workplace injuries.

-- Financial Overview

-[Nothing entered]

-- Financial Breakdown
+- Financial Overview [Nothing entered] - Financial Breakdown

-FY 7 2009 FY FY 2009 FY 2010
+F١ 7 2011 F١ (2012 FY 2011 FY 2012

 General Fund Nongeneral Fund General Fund Nongeneral Fund

 Base Budget \$0 \$1,121,737 \$0 \$1,121,737

 Change To Base \$0 \$0 \$0 \$0

 Service Area Total \$0 \$1,121,737 \$0 \$1,121,737

 Base Budget \$0 \$1,121,737 \$0 \$1,121,737

 Change To Base \$0 \$0 \$0 \$0

 Service Area Total \$0 \$1,121,737 \$0 \$1,121,737